Introduction to Insect Cell Culture

 When it comes to heterologous protein expression, insect cell culture is often the preferred choice.
-Whether for basic research or large-scale production, insect cells have the capability of expressing large numbers of proteins that possess intricate post-translational changes.
-Insect cell cultures are used extensively for studies involving microbial pathology, developmental biology, and cell physiology.
+Insect cells have the capability of expressing large numbers of proteins that possess intricate post-translational changes.
+This makes them useful for basic research or production at large scale.
+Insect cell cultures are used for studies involving microbial pathology, developmental biology, and cell physiology.
 At Cell Culture Company, we promote medical research advancements in antibody production which support the creation of treatments that meet various patient health needs.

 Insect Cell Lines